Sleeping with the GONG

 Like any therapeutic or transformation practice, Gong Yoga Nidra can have several uses and focuses, depending upon the effect that is desired, from simply balancing the chakras to clearing hidden fears or recreating an empowered sense of self.

-Want to learn to use Gong Yoga Nidra to help others?
-Check out my next two trainings:
+Want to learn how to use Gong Yoga Nidra to help others?
+Check out my training this April.